Sarwar Urges PML-N Workers To Get Rid Of Anti-state Leadership - UrduPoint

 Sarwar Urges PML-N Workers To Get Rid Of Anti-state Leadership

-Minister for Aviation Ghulam Sarwar Khan on Saturday urged the patriotic workers of Pakistan Muslim League-N (PML-N) to get rid of their leadership uttering ant-state remarks for personal gains
+Minister for Aviation Ghulam Sarwar Khan on Saturday urged the patriotic workers of Pakistan Muslim League-N (PML-N) to get rid of their leadership uttering anti-state remarks for personal gains

 "The present leadership of Muslim League is working against national interests and security.
 All the patriots of Muslim League, whether they are in Parliament, should part their way from such a leadership," he said while talking to media persons after inaugurating development projects in Chak Beli Khan, Rawalpindi.